PHPCSStandards/composer-installer/CONTRIBUTING.md

 2. Make sure all closed tickets and MRs are added to the milestone that is to be released.

-3. Move any open tickets to the next milestone (create a new one if needed)
+3. Move any open tickets to the next milestone (create a new one if needed).

 4. Generate a changelog:<sup>(2)</sup>
    ```